Russian submarine Kursk (K-141): Rescue attempts

 The British and Norwegian navies offered assistance, but Russia initially refused all help.
 All 118 sailors and officers aboard Kursk died.
-The Russian Admiralty initially told the public that the majority of the crew died within minutes of the explosion, but on 21 August, Norwegian and Russian divers found 24 bodies in the ninth compartment, the turbine room at the stern of the boat.
-Captain-lieutenant Dmitri Kolesnikov wrote a note listing the names of 23 sailors who were alive in the compartment after the boat sank.
+The Russian Admiralty initially told the public that the majority of the crew died within minutes of the explosion.
+On 21 August, Norwegian and Russian divers found 24 bodies in the ninth compartment, the turbine room at the stern.
+Captain-lieutenant Dmitri Kolesnikov wrote a note listing the names of 23 sailors who were alive in the compartment after the sinking.

 Kursk carried a potassium superoxide cartridge of a chemical oxygen generator; these are used to absorb carbon dioxide and chemically release oxygen during an emergency.
-However, the cartridge became contaminated with sea water and the resulting chemical reaction caused a flash fire which consumed the available oxygen.
-The investigation showed that some men temporarily survived the fire by plunging under water, as fire marks on the bulkheads indicated the water was at waist level at the time.
+However, the cartridge became contaminated with sea water and the resulting chemical reaction caused a flash fire, consuming the available oxygen.
+Investigation showed that some personnel temporarily survived the fire by plunging under water, as fire marks on the bulkheads indicated the water was at waist level at the time.
 Ultimately, the remaining crew burned to death or suffocated.

-Russian President Vladimir Putin, though immediately informed of the tragedy, was told by the navy that they had the situation under control and that rescue was imminent.
+Russian president Vladimir Putin, though immediately informed of the tragedy, was assured by the Navy that the situation was under control and the crew's rescue was imminent.
 He waited for five days before ending his holiday at a presidential resort in Sochi on the Black Sea.
-Putin was only four months into his tenure as president, and the public and media were extremely critical of his decision to remain at a seaside resort.
-His highly favourable ratings dropped dramatically.
+Only four months into his presidency, he was highly criticized by the media and public alike for choosing to remain at the resort.
+Hitherto highly popular, his approval rating dropped dramatically.
 The president's response appeared callous and the government's actions looked incompetent.
 A year later he said, "I probably should have returned to Moscow, but nothing would have changed.
 I had the same level of communication both in Sochi and in Moscow, but from a PR point of view I could have demonstrated some special eagerness to return."

 Submarine recovery

 A consortium formed by the Dutch companies Mammoet and Smit International was awarded a contract by Russia to raise the vessel, excluding the bow.
-They modified the barge Giant 4 which raised Kursk and recovered the remains of the sailors.
+They modified the barge Giant 4 which raised Kursk and recovered the remains of her crew.

 During salvage operations in 2001, the team first cut the bow off the hull using a tungsten carbide-studded cable.
 As this tool had the potential to cause sparks which could ignite remaining pockets of reactive gases, such as hydrogen, the operation was executed with care.
 Most of the bow was abandoned and the rest of the vessel was towed to Severomorsk and placed in a floating dry dock for analysis.

-The remains of Kursk's reactor compartment were towed to Sayda Bay on Russia's northern Kola Peninsula, where more than 50 reactor compartments were afloat at pier points, after a shipyard had removed all the fuel from the boat in early 2003.
+The remains of Kursk's reactor compartment were towed to Sayda Bay on Russia's northern Kola Peninsula, where more than 50 reactor compartments were afloat at pier points, after a shipyard drained all the fuel from the wreck in early 2003.

-Some torpedo and torpedo tube fragments from the bow were recovered and the rest was destroyed by explosives in 2002.
+Some torpedo and torpedo tube fragments from the bow were recovered; the rest was destroyed by explosives in 2002.